Disentangled Sequence to Sequence Learning for Compositional Generalization: Disentanglement in a Toy Experiment

 \section{Disentanglement in a Toy Experiment}

-We first shed light on the problem of entangled relation representation with a toy experiment and then move on to describe our modeling solution.
+We first shed light on the problem of entangled representations with a toy experiment and then move on to describe our modeling solution.
+For simplicity, we only focus on relations as the kind of semantic factors a model aims to represent, but the entanglement issue could also exist in representations of other factors, such as lexical meaning.

 \paragraph{Data Creation} Let $x = [e_1, r_1, e_c, r_2, e_2]$ denote a sequence of symbols.
-We want to predict the relation between $e_1$ and $e_c$, and $e_c$ and $e_2$, which we denote by $y=(y_1, y_2)$, with $y_1 \in L_1$ and $y_2 \in L_2$.
-For simplicity, we set $e_1$, $e_c$, and $e_2$ to the same symbol~$e$ (i.e., $e_1, e_c, e_2 \in \{e\}$) whereas $r_1$ and $r_2$ denote different relations (i.e., $r_1 \in R_1$ and $r_2 \in R_2$, respectively).
-In this toy setting, we will further assume that different relation symbols determine different relation labels (e.g., for phrases ``cat in house'' and ``cat with house'', ``in'' and ``with'' represent two distinct relations between ``cat'' and ``house'').
+We want to predict the relation between $e_1$ and $e_c$, and $e_c$ and $e_2$, which we denote by $y=(y_1, y_2)$, with $y_1 \in L_1$ and $y_2 \in L_2$ where $L_1$ are a set of relation labels for $y_1$ and $L_2$ are a set of relation labels for $y_2$.
+For simplicity, we set $e_1$, $e_c$, and $e_2$ to the same symbol~$e$ (i.e.,~$e_1, e_c, e_2 \in \{e\}$) whereas $r_1 \in R_1$ and $r_2 \in R_2$ denote different relation symbols, and $R_1$ and $R_2$ are the corresponding sets of relation candidates.
+In this toy setting, we will further assume that different relation symbols determine different relation labels (e.g., for the phrases ``cat in house'' and ``cat with house'', ``in'' and ``with'' represent two distinct relations between ``cat'' and ``house'').
 In reality, relations between words could be dependent on broader context or not verbalized at all.
 We also assume that there is a one-to-one mapping between relation symbols and relation labels (i.e.,~between $L_1$ and $R_1$ and $L_2$ and~$R_2$).